duniter/sakia/README.md

 A python implementation of [uCoin](https://github.com/c-geek/ucoin) API

+## Requirements

+In order to use the API, you have to first install the required dependencies given below thanks to pip3:
+ * requests
+ * python-gnupg

 ##Installation

 Here is a fast installation procedure (a bit dirty) we suggest to quickly use this API.